nishantjr/college-notes/src/math418-intro-to-abstract-algebra-2/representation-theory.md

 style: number-sections
 ---

 # Representation of Finite Groups

-Representation theory studies algebraic structures by representing their elements as linear transformations of vector spaces (matrices), and their operations in terms of matrix addition and multiplication.
+Representation theory studies algebraic structures by representing their elements as linear transformations of vector spaces and studies modules over these linear transformations.
+In this presentation, we talk about how this applies to finite groups.

 ## Linear representation of a group